 Sustainability and a do-it-yourself attitude unite at this back-to-nature retreat in the Swedish woods.

-Sustainability is the hotel world's catchword of the day, but Urnatur takes this concept one step further into the realm of self-sustainability.
-Craving a cup of tea?
-Staff will help you forage for local herbs to make it yourself.
-A three-hour drive from Stockholm in the Holaved forest, the seasonal (April through October) Urnatur offers accommodation in tree houses and hand-hewn huts.
-Light comes from kerosene lamps, and heat from solar or wood power, with wood being gathered from storm-fallen trees whenever possible.
+While extreme living often requires self-sustainability, the reverse doesn't have to be true.
+A three-hour drive from Stockholm in the Holaved forest, Urnatur may be remote.
+But this hands-on property (guests forage for mushrooms and herbs for their tea) is comfortable in its own woodsy way.
+Tree houses and hand-hewn huts are available from April through October, and each is unique.
+Moss Cabin’s peat roof is covered with wild strawberries in the summer, while the Air Castle is reached by a charming suspension bridge.
+As for pampering the environment, light comes from kerosene lamps, and heat from solar or wood power, with wood being gathered from storm-fallen trees whenever possible.
 Most menu items are procured locally, such as crayfish and berries, and activities include building nesting boxes for owls.
-Moss Cabin’s peat roof is covered with wild strawberries in the summer, and Tin Castle offers one of few concessions to the modern day: electricity to meet event needs.
+Tin Castle offers one of few concessions to the modern day: electricity to meet event needs.